beancount/ledger2beancount/docs/manual.md

 something different.
 The mapping will work on your ledger account names and on the account names after the transformation.

+Unlike ledger, beancount expects all account names to start with one of five account types (`Assets`, `Liabilities`, `Equity`, `Expenses`, and `Income`, although this can be configured).
+If you use more than five account types, you will have to rename them.
+Currently, ledger2beancount doesn't have an option to map the account types.

 ### Amounts